polotno-project/polotno-site/docs/store.md

 ### `store.setUnit({ unit, dpi })`

 Set unit metrics to use in UI.
-You can use it to convert sizes from pixels to other units.

 ```js
 store.setUnit({